 On exceptionally busy days, a long dirt road for additional parking is also opened up.
 You might have to hike back up to the suspension bridge from there, and a fair ways on busy days, but that’s fine as most visitors are there to hike anyways.

 A nice thing about Lynn Canyon in the past was that parking was free.
-That changed though as of the spring of 2021.
-Starting from March 1st to October 31st, there is an hourly charge to park.
-Paid parking is in effect during those months.
+That changed, though, as of the spring of 2021.
+Now, between March 1st and October 31st, there is an hourly charge to park.
+Paid parking is in effect during those months between 8:00 am and 6:00 pm.
 The charge during these months is $3 per hour up to a maximum of four hours.
-It’s still free to park though between November and February.
+It’s still free to park, though, between November and February.
+There is also free parking on nearby streets.

 A Pool for Swimming at Lynn Canyon